Step 6

 3. Follow up and keep the momentum going.

-Step 1: Start by soft pitch your business, test water, get advice, fix and update your pitch deck.
+Start by soft pitch your business, test water, get advice, fix and update your pitch deck.

 Rather than approaching prospective investors for money immediately, many startups start off with the soft pitch.
 The purpose is to create a substantial waiting list of investors before opening the round. (more demand vs supply).